Ednaxx/dio-santander-restful-api/README.md

 2. Install maven dependencies

-3. Set the Enviromment Variables according to the application.yml (you can use ```ddl-auto: create``` on your first run, to automatically create the db tables.
+3. Set the Environment Variables according to the application.yml (you can use ```ddl-auto: create``` on your first run, to automatically create the db tables.
 Then you can set it as 'validate' again);

 4. You will have to manually insert the first Teacher on database.